-All other cumulative transportation/traffic impacts affecting Study Area facilities would be less-than-significant, or would be reduced to levels that are less-than-significant with application of proposed mitigation.
+The City Council hereby finds that all other cumulative transportation/traffic impacts affecting Study Area facilities would be less-than-significant, or would be reduced to levels that are less-than-significant with application of proposed mitigation.

-Due to the cumulatively significant and unavoidable impacts to transportation/traffic, a Statement of Overriding Considerations must be recommended to the City Council for adoption as a part of EIR certification.
+Due to the cumulatively significant and unavoidable impacts to transportation/traffic, the City Council hereby finds that a Statement of Overriding Considerations must be adopted as listed in Section 9 herein as a part of EIR certification.

 Air Quality.
 As summarized in EIR Section 4.3, Air Quality, with application of mitigation, Project construction-source air pollutant emissions would not exceed applicable SCAQMD regional thresholds.
 Mitigated Project-level construction-source regional air quality impacts would therefore be less-than-significant.
-Per SCAQMD criteria, project-level emissions that are less-than-significant are not cumulatively considerable.
+Per SCAQMD criteria, the City Council hereby finds that project-level emissions that are less-than-significant are not cumulatively considerable.

 As substantiated in EIR Section 4.3, Air Quality, Project operational-source air pollutant emissions would not exceed applicable SCAQMD thresholds.
-Per SCAQMD's "Cumulative

-Impact Analysis Requirements Pursuant to CEQA Guidelines," cumulative impacts in these regards would similarly be less-than-significant.
+Per SCAQMD's "Cumulative Impact Analysis Requirements Pursuant to CEQA Guidelines," the City Council hereby finds that cumulative impacts in these regards would similarly be less-than-significant.

 The Project area is designated as an extreme non-attainment area for ozone, a serious nonattainment area for PM10, and a non-attainment area for PM2.5.
 Germane to these regional non-attainment conditions, as substantiated in EIR Section 4.3, Air Quality, the Project's construction-source and operational-source emissions would not exceed applicable SCAQMD regional significance thresholds, and would be less-than-significant, or less-than significant as mitigated.
 These same significance thresholds are applied by SCAQMD in determining whether a given project's incremental contribution to criteria pollutant loads in the Basin is cumulatively considerable.
-The Project air pollutant emissions would therefore not result in a cumulatively considerable impact.
+The City Council hereby finds that Project air pollutant emissions would therefore not result in a cumulatively considerable impact.

 As substantiated in EIR Section 4.3, Air Quality, the Project's construction- and operational, source emissions would not exceed applicable SCAQMD localized significance thresholds (LSTs).
 These same significance thresholds are applied by SCAQMD in determining whether a given project's incremental contribution to LST impacts is cumulatively considerable.
-The Project would therefore not result in a cumulatively considerable net increase in LST impacts.
+The City Council hereby finds that Project would therefore not result in a cumulatively considerable net increase in LST impacts.

 The Project would generate additional vehicular traffic, and therefore could generate mobile-source emissions that may cause or contribute to adverse CO concentrations (CO "hotspots").
 As substantiated in EIR Section 4.3, Air Quality potential CO hotspot impacts were determined to be less-than-significant.
-Less-than-significant CO hotspot impacts at the Project level are not cumulatively considerable.
+The City Council hereby finds that Less-than-significant CO hotspot impacts at the Project level are not cumulatively considerable.

-Based on the preceding, the Project's potential to contribute considerably to cumulative air quality impacts is considered less-than-significant.
+Based on the preceding, the City Council hereby finds that the Project's potential to contribute considerably to cumulative air quality impacts is considered less-than-significant.